 I don't know about you, but being stuck at home during this pandemic has made me miss one thing more than everything else - experiences.
-I miss travelling.
+I miss traveling.
 I miss trying the new trending restaurants.
 I miss hanging out with friends.
 And even, admittedly, I miss the chance at sitting beside a stranger on a bench without holding my breath.

 This Valentine's Day, we're giving you unforgettable experience ideas you can create for a loved one, family member or friend this year - together or from a safe distance.
 The best part?
 We highlight 18 small businesses you might have never heard about who are doing amazing things for animal rights, the environment and the health conscious consumer.

 After the past year we've all had, who doesn't need some alone time to relax and pamper themselves with luscious, plant-based items that nourish the body and mind?
 We recommend bundling a spa-theme gift basket full of items that will soothe the skin and de-stress the mind.

 When we think of spa day, baths are number one on the priority list.
 Grab an eco-friendly, zero-waste Bamboo Bath Puff to lather with all-natural soaps accompanied by bath bombs.
 Use coconut-soy burning candles with natural wood wicks to create the most serene bath-time ambiance.
 And aftercare, which is just as important, can be achieved with Shea Butter Lotion Sticks to moisturize the body.
 Finish off with a paraben and fragrance-free cosmetic bundle to freshen the face for the day ahead.